© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Alvecote priory and dovecote is a scheduled monument protected by Historic England under reference 1020623.
 View the official record →

-Alvecote Priory is a Benedictine monastic foundation established in Warwickshire during the twelfth century.
+Alvecote Priory is a Benedictine priory founded in the twelfth century in Warwickshire, situated on the banks of the River Anker near Polesworth.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020623.

 Alvecote priory and dovecote is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020623.